Building A Budget With Allocations - All Flexibility Levels

 Financial

 Each academy is allocated their own NPS and PS funds from the Title I grant.
-No additional financial support from central is provided.
+No additional financial support from Central Services is provided.

 Non-Financial

-The Director of Ninth Grade Academies leads on-going, job-embedded professional development for ninth grade academy APs focusing on: leadership, facilitation skills, feedback to teachers, instructional practices, student engagement, cultural competence, DCPS curriculum and assessments, consistent grading practices, an assignment/point recovery model, and routine analysis of all data used to measure student progress.
+The Director of Ninth Grade Academies leads on-going, job-embedded professional development for ninth grade academy APs focusing on: leadership, facilitation skills, feedback to teachers, instructional practices, student engagement, cultural competence, DCPS curriculum and assessments, consistent grading practices, and routine analysis of all data used to measure student progress.

 Helpful Resources